mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/spark/2.12.0-3.0.1/job-scheduling/index.md

 model: /mesosphere/dcos/services/spark/data.yml
 ---

-This section is a simple overview of material described in greater detail in the Apache {{ model.techShortName }} documentation [here][1] and [here][2].
+This section is a simple overview of material described in greater detail in the [Apache {{ model.techShortName }} configuration page][1] and [Running Apache {{ model.techShortName }} on Mesos page][2].

 # Modes

 {{ model.techShortName }} on Mesos supports two modes of operation: coarse-grained mode and fine-grained mode.
 Coarse-grained mode provides lower latency, whereas fine-grained mode provides higher utilization.
-You can find nore information [here][2].
+You can find more information in the documentation of [Running Apache {{ model.techShortName }} on Mesos page][2].

 # Coarse-grained mode